 - Students may specialize in whichever degree they choose with one of eight concentrations that gives focused education on specific fields or sub-topics.
 These range from multiscale biomechanics to neuroengineering.

-UPenn is a strong research school, where over 80% of its undergraduates engage independent research.
+UPenn is a strong research school, where over 80% of its undergraduates engage in independent research.

 The Department of Bioengineering fosters this in several ways.

-- First, they are able to take up to two semesters of independent study to earn credit while working in labs with faculty members.
+- First, students are able to take up to two semesters of independent study to earn credit while working in labs with faculty members.

 - There is a year-long Senior Design Project in which students work in small teams of 3-4 to apply their engineering skills to solve medical problems.